OPM/ResInsight/Documentation/UsersGuide/OctaveInterface.md

 When done, scripts can be edited using the context menu command **Edit** on the script item in the tree.

 ### Script execution
 Octave scripts can be executed with or without a selection of cases as context.
-The [ Octave Interface Reference](OctaveInterfaceReference.md) highlights in more depth how to design your octave scripts to utlize these features.
+The [ Octave Interface Reference](OctaveInterfaceReference.md) highlights in more depth how to design your octave scripts to utilize these features.

 #### Without a case selection
 A script can be started by navigating to the script in the **Project Tree**, and selecting **Execute** from the context menu.
 The currently active case (The one with the active 3D View) will then be set as ResInsight's *Current Case*.